Azerbaijan continues demining operations in its liberated territories | News.az

 The Azerbaijan Mine Action Agency (ANAMA) continues demining operations in the country’s territories liberated from the Armenian occupation.

-During the mine-clearing operations in Tartar, Aghdam, Khojavand, Kalbajar, Fuzuli, Shusha, Gubadli, Jabrayil, Khojavand, Lachin and Zangilan districts from 28 August to 3 September, 68 anti-personnel and 26 anti-tank landmines, as well as 160 units of unexploded ordnance, were found and neutralized, ANAMA told News.Az.
+During the mine-clearing operations in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil and Zangilan districts from 21 to 26 November, 2 anti-personnel and 10 anti-tank mines, as well as 248 unexploded ordnances (UXO) were found and neutralized, ANAMA told News.Az.

-As a result, more than 1,069 hectares have been cleared of mines and UXOs, the agency added.
+As a result, over 321 hectares have been cleared of mines and UXOs, the agency added.